aseem96/Remote-Intelligent-Assistant-REIA/README.md

 Installation
 1. We have added the dependencies in a requirements.txt file.
 You can install the same by running pip3 install -r requirements.txt
+2. Some additional dependecies may need to be installed.
+Proceed with the additional steps as under.